ajschumacher/so_tense_very_flow_wow/index.md

 to Google, has helped TensorFlow attract a lot of attention.
 But TensorFlow is more than "just" deep learning.
 The core library is suited to a broad family of machine learning techniques.
-Linear algebra and some implementation details are prominently exposed.
-The execution model is unfamiliar to those coming from Python's scikit-learn or most tools in R. And in addition to the core machine learning functionality, TensorFlow also includes its own logging system, its own interactive log visualizer, and even its own heavily engineered serving architecture.
+Linear algebra and other "internals" are prominently exposed.
+The execution model is unfamiliar to those coming from Python's scikit-learn, or most tools in R. And in addition to the core machine learning functionality, TensorFlow also includes its own logging system, its own interactive log visualizer, and even its own heavily engineered serving architecture.
 Especially for someone hoping to explore machine learning for the first time with TensorFlow, it can be a lot to take in.

 How does TensorFlow work?
-Let's examine things simple enough that we can see and understand every moving part.
-We'll explore the what, how, and why of the data flow graph.
-We'll see exactly how TensorBoard can visualize any aspect of your TensorFlow work.
+Let's break it down so that we can see and understand every moving part.
+We'll explore the data flow graph, how TensorFlow does learning, and how TensorBoard can visualize TensorFlow work.
 The examples here won't solve industrial machine learning problems, but they'll help you understand the components underlying everything built with TensorFlow, including whatever you build next!

 ### Python Points to the Graph

 The way TensorFlow manages computation is not totally different from the usual way we use Python.
-First it's important to remember, to paraphrase [Hadley Wickham][], that "an object has no name."
+With both it's important to remember, to paraphrase [Hadley Wickham][], that "an object has no name."

 [Hadley Wickham]: https://twitter.com/hadleywickham/status/732288980549390336